jaxmandev/DevOps/Week_2/SQL_syntax/README.md

 - It prevents invalid data from being inserted into the froeign key column, because it has to be on of the values contained in the table it points too.
 - There is no uniqness constraint for foreign keys.
 - A table can have any number of foreign keys.
-- A row cannot be delted from the referance table if it is in use via a foreign key.
+- A row cannot be deleted from the referance table if it is in use via a foreign key.
 - Foreign key will always be used to have a one to many relationship.
 ```
 ### Composite key